 Dutch navigator Willem Jansz aboard the Duyfken was the first European to land in Australia in 1606.
-He charted much of the Gulf of Carpentaria.
-In 1616, another Dutch captain Dirk Hartog landed on the west coast of Australia near Shark Bay.
+He charted much of the Gulf of Carpentaria, located on the northern coast of Australia.
+In 1616, another Dutch captain, Dirk Hartog, landed on the west coast of Australia near Shark Bay.

-William Dampier, an English buccaneer sailing the Cygnet landed on the northwest coast of Australia in 1688 and spent three months there near King Sound in Western Australia.
-He wrote a book about this voyage and it drew so much interest, he was sent back in 1699 to explore more of the western coastline.
+William Dampier, an English buccaneer sailing aboard Cygnet, landed on the northwest coast of Australia in 1688 and spent three months near King Sound in the state of Western Australia.
+He wrote a book about this voyage and it drew so much attention that he was sent back in 1699 to explore more of the western coastline.

-By the 17th century, English prisons were overflowing with prisoners as many were incarcerated for debt which proved to be senseless considering the prisoners had to pay for board and lodging which prolonged their stay.
+By the 17th century, English prisons were overflowing with prisoners as many were incarcerated for debt which proved to be senseless considering the prisoners had to pay for board, which prolonged their stay.
+Also due to the invention of machinery at the end of the 1700's, many labourers were being driven to the cities in search for work and in turn the crime rates went up.
 Most were convicted and sentenced to death, with the sentence commuted to transportation for life.
+Approximately 28,000 people received life sentences.
 Accordingly, Virginia was the first choice and it is estimated that some 50,000 British convicts were sent to colonial America in the early years.
-After the War of Independence, England had to look elsewhere to ship their prisoners.
-In 1786 the British government decided to make Botany Bay a penal colony.
+After the War of Independence (1775-1783), England had to look elsewhere to for a place to ship their prisoners.
+In 1786, the British Prime Minister, William Pitt, decided to make Botany Bay a penal colony.

-On May 13th 1787, the First Fleet set sail from Portsmouth under the command of Arthur Phillip.
+On May 13th 1787, the First Fleet set sail from Portsmouth, a city located on England's south coast, under the command of Arthur Phillip.
+It consisted of eleven ships - six prison ships, three equipment ships, and two naval ships, Sirius and Supply.
+They sailed for roughly 250 days and arrived in New South Wales between January 18 and 20, 1788.
 Thus began the colonization of Australia by convicts.
-This fleet was quickly followed by the Second Fleet and a Third Fleet
+This fleet was quickly followed by the Second and Third Fleet.

 Founded in 1788, New South Wales (NSW) was the first penal colony.
-Discovered by Captain James Cook during his voyage along the east coast of Australia in 1770, he first named it New Wales, then later New South Wales.
-Captain Arthur Phillip led the First Fleet landings in mid January 1788 and assumed the role of governor of the settlement.
-At one time, the New South Wales colony comprised the Australian mainland, Van Diemen's Land, Lord Howe Island and Norfolk Island.
+British explorer, Captain James Cook, first discovered the east coast of Australia while attempting to examine the planet Venus in order to determine the distance from the Earth to the Sun in 1770, he first named it New Wales, then later New South Wales.
+Joseph Banks, a botanist aboard the HMS Endeavour's first voyage became general adviser to the government on all Australian matters for twenty years.
+He was continually contacted for help in developing the agriculture and trade of the colony and was a strong influence in the early emigration of early free settlers to New South Wales.
+Captain Arthur Phillip led the First Fleet landings in January 1788 and assumed the role of governor of the settlement.
+At one time, the New South Wales colony comprised the Australian mainland, Van Diemen's Land (Tasmania since 1856), Lord Howe Island, and Norfolk Island.

-Dutch explorer Abel Tasman commanding the Heemskerk and Zeehan named Van Dieman's Land after the then governor general of the Dutch East Indies in 1642.
+Dutch explorer Abel Tasman, commanding the Heemskerk and Zeehan, named Van Dieman's Land after the then governor general of the Dutch East Indies in 1642.
 British settlement began in 1803 when it was founded as a penal colony.
-From its founding to the 1853 abolition of penal transportation (known simply as "transportation"), Van Diemen's Land was the primary penal colony in Australia.
-Over 75,000 convicts were transported there, or about 40% of all convicts sent to Australia.
+From its founding until the last prison ship set sail in 1868, Van Diemen's Land was the primary penal colony in Australia and over 75,000 convicts were transported there.
 Convicts who completed their sentences often settled in the new free colony of Victoria to the dismay of the already established free settlers.
 Complaints from Victorians led to the eventual abolition of transportation to Van Diemen's Land in 1853.
 It was officially renamed Tasmania in honour the discoverer in 1856.

 Port Arthur was named after George Arthur, the Lieutenant Governor of Van Diemen's Land.
 The settlement started as a timber station in 1830, but by 1833 it was the destination for the hardest of convicted British criminals.
-Virtually an island with shark-infested waters around, the peninsula is a naturally secure site with a 30m wide isthmus of Eaglehawk Neck as the only connection to the mainland which was fenced and guarded by soldiers and dogs.
-Essentially an inescapable prison, much like the later Alcatraz Island, it was abandoned as a prison in 1877 and is today Tasmania's top tourist attraction with over 250,000 visitors each year.
+Virtually an island with shark-infested waters around, the peninsula is a naturally secure site with a 30 metre wide isthmus of Eaglehawk Neck as the only connection to the mainland which was fenced and guarded by soldiers and dogs.
+Essentially an inescapable prison, much like the later Alcatraz Island in San Francisco, it was abandoned as a prison in 1877 and is now Tasmania's top tourist attraction with over 250,000 visitors each year.

 Irish emigration to Australia was for very different reasons that the two aforementioned countries.
-Yes, the Potato Famine had a drastic impact on the way of life in Ireland but add the English religious persecution to the mix and the Irish who emigrated were not convicts but men and women of means.
+Yes, the Potato Famine had a drastic impact on the way of life in Ireland, but add the English religious persecution to the mix, and the Irish who emigrated were not convicts but rather men and women of means.